This Vietnamese Coffee Ice Cream is rich and bold with the strong Vietnamese coffee. It’s perfect boost for a hot day!

 - Pour the cold mixture into the ice cream machine and follow the machine instruction.
 Once the ice cream is ready, transfer the ice cream to an airtight container.
 Press a sheet of parchment paper directly against the surface of the ice cream.
 Close with a lid.
 Freeze until firm, at least 4 hours.
 Scoop and serve.

 - There are a few brands of sweetened condensed milk.
 Each brand actually tastes slightly different.
 My favorite is the Longevity Brand.
-Get it from Chinese or Vietnamese supermarket or Amazon.
+Get it from Chinese or Vietnamese supermarket.

 - Our favorite ground coffee for Vietnamese coffee is Trung Nguyen.
 Get it from Chinese or Vietnamese supermarket or Amazon.
 If not, you can use French roast medium grind.